 Still other credit card rental car benefits provide only collision and comprehensive coverage, leaving you exposed for personal injury or property damage to others if you don't have your own liability coverage to cover this.

-If you suffer a loss that is not covered under your auto policy, check your other insurance policies.
+Before you buy those additional coverages, check your other insurance policies.
 For example, if personal property has been stolen from your rental car, it may be covered under your homeowners or renters policy.
 Similarly, certain medical policies may cover costs of injuries not covered by your car insurance policy.